 If the two people can live together in harmony and happiness, by all means PLEASE stay together.
 We have enough divorces these days, and enough homes are broken up over it.
 Paul says if they are happy then they should stay together.

-If, however, a person is really cruel, abusive, or something like that to the newly converted Christian, the Christian does NOT have to remain in the marriage.
-Paul clearly says that the Christian could leave in this circumstance.
+If, however, the unbeliever abandons the Christian spouse, the Christian does NOT have to remain in the marriage.
+Paul clearly says that the Christian is no longer in bondage in this circumstance.
 As Paul puts it “God has called us to peace.”

 What About Interracial Marriages?
 Should a White Christian Marry a Black Christian?

 The whole entire article above is dealing with “religion,” and not “race.”
 I say race jokingly, because there is only one race: The human race.